rivezeri/quest-2-link-fix/README.md

 * Not providing sound between either client
 * Abruptly ending the session between either system
-* Crashing the Quest 2's entire operating system, thus causing a reboot etc. etc.
+* Crashing the Quest 2's entire operating system, thus causing a reboot
+* Link breaking on restart, causing unplugging and replugging the cable back in. etc. etc.

 ### This is an issue in the Quest 2's guardian system.